Human Rights

 With the release of the new Framework in July 2024, the NTFWCOC designed and hosted an in person Human Rights workshop on October 31, 2024, with 125 stakeholders.
 At the workshop, the 125 stakeholders further prioritized 64 of the 102 ideas proposed in the 2020 bid plan.
 These 64 ideas underwent a legal, feasibility, and budget analysis.
 The results of this and the finalized list of action steps to prepare our community for the World Cup were shared in a virtual report out call on January 22, 2025, at 10 AM CST.

-A final Human Rights Action Plan is currently due to FIFA World Cup 26™ on August 29, 2025.
+A final Human Rights Action Plan is currently due to FIFA World Cup 26™ in December 2025.
 For transparency, we will also publish the Action Plan here unless the publication date is changed.

 RECENT: HUMAN RIGHTS ACTION PLAN FEEDBACK AND NEXT STEPS